About the PPEP

 Quality improvement approach

-The Physician Practice Enhancement Panel provides program oversight and is a panel of the Quality Assurance Committee, a statutory committee and that reports directly to the Board.
+The Physician Practice Enhancement Panel provides program oversight and is a panel of the Quality Assurance Committee, a statutory committee that reports directly to the Board.

 The Quality Assurance Committee performs the following functions: